jutsuai/jutsu-docs/private-docs/architecture.md

 ## Overview

 The Jutsu "App Hub" architecture is designed to provide a comprehensive and dynamic platform for creating, managing, and interacting with AI agents and their associated contexts.
-At the heart of this system is a robust user management framework that allows individuals to seamlessly integrate various functionalities and tools to enhance their interaction with AI models.

 ## Core Features

-### User Management

-The architecture allows users to:
-- Create, manage, and interact with multiple threads and agents.
-- Upload and manage multi-modal contexts, including PDFs, images, videos, and audio files.
-- Provide comprehensive and rich data inputs to AI agents, enhancing interaction quality and contextual relevance.

-### Threads and Conversations

-Users can:
-- Initiate threads, which are chatbot conversations with selected AI models such as GPT-4 or Claude 3.5.
-- Ensure threads retain long-term memory, enabling users to search through and revisit past conversations.
-- Maintain a cohesive and continuous interaction history with AI agents.

-### Thread Groups

-The system allows:
-- Organizing threads into dynamic thread groups, facilitating better management and contextual grouping of conversations.
-- Drawing context from thread groups for future dialogues, enhancing the relevance and continuity of interactions.

-### Multi-Modal Context Management

-Users have the ability to:
-- Upload multi-modal context files and link them to threads or thread groups.
-- Dynamically add or remove files from threads/thread groups, effectively organizing and sharing context.
-- Ensure that AI agents have access to a wide range of contextual information, improving their response accuracy and relevance.

-### Agent Threads

-The platform supports:
-- Publishing agent threads as simple prompt-engineered agents.
-- Sharing agent threads via a unique URL, allowing other users to access and interact with the same context and knowledge base.
-- Assigning various access permissions to published agent threads, such as public access or invite-only access.

-### Prompt Template Registry

-Users can:
-- Search through a registry of pre-built prompt engineering templates.
-- Load templates into new threads, providing a starting point for creating new agent threads.
-- Publish their own agent threads into the prompt template registry for others to use, fostering collaboration and knowledge sharing.

-### Subscriptions and Access Control

-The system manages:
-- User subscriptions to published agent threads, tracking which users have access to which agents.
-- Access permissions, ensuring that only authorized users can interact with certain agent threads.
-- Subscription management, allowing users to subscribe or unsubscribe from agent threads as needed.

-### Tools Integration

-Agents in the system can:
-- Use various tools to perform specific tasks or access external services.
-- Be linked to tools, which are managed and integrated within the agent threads.
-- Enhance their functionality and extend their capabilities through tool integration.

-### Retrieval-Augmented Generation (RAG)

-The architecture includes:
-- A sophisticated RAG system for efficient data retrieval and augmentation.
-- A vector database that stores vectorized representations of documents, conversations, and other data.
-- Enhanced data management and retrieval capabilities, ensuring that AI agents can access and use relevant information effectively.

-### Applications and Agent Types

-The system supports:
-- Different application contexts, allowing for versatile use cases and interactions.
-- Various agent types, enabling users to create and manage different kinds of agents such as chatbot agents, data retrieval agents, and more.
-- A flexible and extensible framework that can adapt to evolving user needs and technological advancements.
+_Coming soon..._

 ## Database Schema

 ### Entity Overview

 - **users**: Central to the system, mapping all user interactions.
-- **applications**: Represents different application contexts within the agent platform.
-- **agent_types**: Defines different types of agents that can be loaded within applications.
+- **agents**: Different agents that can be created and managed within the platform.
-- **threads**: Represents individual conversations with a model, linked to users, models, applications, and agent types.
-- **conversations**: Represents individual message exchanges within a thread, linked to threads.
-- **thread_groups**: Allows users to organize threads, linked to users and threads.
-- **files**: Manages multi-modal content, linked to users, threads, and thread groups.
-- **agent_threads**: Published threads with prompt engineering, linked to threads and users, with access control.
+- **agent_configs**: Custom configuration details for agents, including frontend UX and other arbitrary key/value pairs.
+- **agent_subscriptions**: Manages user subscriptions to agents, tracking which users have access to which agents.
-- **prompt_templates**: Stores reusable prompt engineering templates, linked to users and threads.
+- **prompts**: Stores reusable prompt engineering templates, linked to users and agents.
-- **models**: Stores model details, linked to threads.
+- **models**: Stores model details, linked to agents.
-- **agent_subscriptions**: Manages user subscriptions to published agent threads.
-- **tools**: Represents tools that agents can use, linked to agent threads.
+- **tools**: Represents tools that agents can use, linked to agents.
+- **conversations**: Represents individual interactions between a user and an agent, linked to users and agents.
+- **messages**: Represents individual message exchanges within a conversation.
+- **conversation_groups**: Groups of linked conversations that share a common memory and context, linked to agents.
+- **conversation_group_memberships**: Manages and organizes how conversations are linked together within conversation groups.
+- **files**: Manages multi-modal content, linked to users, conversations, and agents.
+- **file_conversations**: Links files to conversations, enabling files to be part of multiple conversation contexts.
+- **file_agents**: Links files to agents, enabling files to be part of an agent's default knowledge base.
-- **vectors**: Manages vectorized data for efficient retrieval in the RAG system, linked to various entities.
+- **vectors**: Stores vectorized representations of files for efficient retrieval and use in the RAG (Retrieval-Augmented Generation) system.
+- **analytics**: Captures events and usage data across the system to monitor interactions and performance.

 ### Entity Diagram